 From Santa Cruz:

 "Go where no bike has gone before.
 5010 pushes further into the realms of 27.5" possibilities.
 Develiped using what we learned from Bronson, the comparatively lower bottom bracket height, shorter chainstays and 125mm of VPP travel give 5010 its snappy, nimble, ride.
 Responsibly offered in Mountain Rescue Orange, "a 68-degree head angle and 5lb frame weight (carbon) adds climbing agility into the equation, defining 5010 as the tool for that back country mission you've always planned."

 The Santa Cruz 5010 features:

 - Small: Suits riders between 5' and 5'5"

 - Medium: Suits riders between 5'5" and 5'10"

 - Large: Suits riders between 5'10" and 6'2"

 - X Large: Suits riders between 6'2" and 6'6"

-With class-leading models such as the Bronson, Tallboy and Blur, Santa Cruz Bicycles create some of the highest quality mountain bikes available
+With class-leading models such as the Bronson, Tallboy and Solo, Santa Cruz Bicycles create some of the highest quality mountain bikes available

 Shopping Cart Software by Ashop